 King Kong (1976) -**

 Dino De Laurentiis has the magic touch, no two ways about it.
 Not only can he produce worse movies than Sam Arkoff or Roger Corman on budgets that are orders of magnitude greater, he consistently manages to make movies that are worse by corresponding orders of magnitude.
-You really can count on a $25 million De Laurentiis production being roughly a hundred times worse than just about any $250,000 AIP flick.
+You really can almost count on a $25 million De Laurentiis production being roughly a hundred times worse than just about any $250,000 AIP flick.
 But in my mind, there is one De Laurentiis picture that stands out above all others, and not just because the title monster is the tallest, either.
-His ill-conceived remake of King Kong is beyond question the greatest fiasco of a career that consists of little more than one long string of great fiascos.
+His ill-conceived remake of King Kong is beyond question the greatest fiasco of a career uniquely rich in great fiascos.
 For those who are too young to have seen the De Laurentiis King Kong in the context of its time, consider this: imagine what might have happened if Battlefield Earth and Gus Van Sant’s inexplicable remake of Psycho had been one film.
-That would get you somewhere close to the scale of the artistic, financial, and critical disaster that was the 1976 King Kong.
+That would get you somewhere close to the scale of the all-around boondoggle that was the 1976 King Kong.

 The trouble with updating King Kong goes beyond the obvious fact that remaking a movie so universally beloved is guaranteed to win you thousands of enemies.
 The original King Kong was very much a product of its era.
 The 30’s, being the decade of the Great Depression, were arguably the golden age of the get-rich-quick scheme, and the 19th-century style of showmanship, which produced the circus and sideshow as we know them, was not yet dead.
 In the context of the time, the idea of a successful but struggling filmmaker convincing an impoverished girl to go with him to parts unknown in search of fame and fortune makes real sense, as does Carl Denham’s decision to capture Kong, rather than simply film him, when the opportunity presents itself.
 But more importantly, the central conceit of the film— that the giant ape falls into something very much like love with a human woman— is so utterly ridiculous that the movie couldn’t possibly work without the naive innocence of the 1930’s informing its every frame.
 I could think of a long list of adjectives to describe America in 1976, but “innocent” would be nowhere on it.
 “Naive,” maybe, but not “innocent.”
 I suspect that the jokes this movie frequently makes at its own expense were intended as a strategy for getting around this problem.
 But given that King Kong positively wallows in self-parody even when it’s trying its level best to be serious, this gambit is not a successful one.